father-bot/DiscordBot/README.md

 4. Finally, press the "Copy" button under the "Token" section to get your discord bot token.
 Insert your token in the link: https://discord.com/oauth2/authorize?client_id=ENTER_YOUR_TOKEN_HERE&scope=bot&permissions=805314622

-### How to get Discord Token

-Go to [Discord Developers Site](https://discord.com/developers/applications/) and create new application.
-Go to tab 'Bot' and copy the token.

 ### Running

 To run Discord Bot